1

 Basic Qualifications:

-• Strong understanding of Adaptive AUTOSAR architecture and service-oriented communication (SOME/IP, SOME/IP-SD)
+• Strong understanding of Adaptive AUTOSAR architecture.

-• Hands-on experience with QNX Neutrino RTOS, including microkernel architecture, process/thread management, and scheduling
+• Hands-on experience with QNX Neutrino RTOS.

-• Proficiency in modern C++ (C++11/14/17 or later) with hands-on middleware and daemon development
+• Proficiency in Modern C++ (C++11/14/17 or later).

-• Solid version control practices using Git
+• Strong version control experience using Git.

 Preferred Qualifications:

-• Master's degree in Computer Science, Computer Engineering, Electrical Engineering, or a related field
+• Master's degree in Computer Science, Computer Engineering, Electrical Engineering, or a related field.

-• Understanding of functional safety and cybersecurity standards (ISO 26262, ISO/SAE 21434)
+• Understanding of functional safety standards (ISO 26262) and automotive cybersecurity standards (ISO/SAE 21434).

 What Stellantis employees say